-The early use of Antibiotics for at Risk CHildren with InfluEnza-like illness (ARCHIE): a double-blind randomised placebo-controlled trial
+The early use of Antibiotics for at Risk CHildren with InfluEnza-like illness (ARCHIE): A double-blind randomised placebo-controlled trial

-<strong>Introduction</strong> The UK government stockpiles co-amoxiclav to treat bacterial complications during influenza pandemics.
-This pragmatic trial examines whether early co-amoxiclav use reduces re-consultation due to clinical deterioration in ‘at risk’ children presenting with influenza-like illness (ILI) in primary or ambulatory care. <br> <strong>Methods</strong> ‘At risk’ children aged 6 months to 12 years presenting within five days of ILI onset were randomly assigned to oral co-amoxiclav 400/57 or placebo twice daily for five days (dosing based on age +/- weight).
-‘At risk’ groups included children with respiratory, cardiac, and neurological conditions.
+Introduction The UK government stockpiles co-amoxiclav to treat bacterial complications during influenza pandemics.
+This pragmatic trial examines whether early co-amoxiclav use reduces reconsultation due to clinical deterioration in "at risk"children presenting with influenza-like illness (ILI) in primary or ambulatory care.
+Methods "At risk"children aged from 6 months to 12 years presenting within 5 days of ILI onset were randomly assigned to oral co-amoxiclav 400/57 or a placebo twice daily for 5 days (dosing based on age±weight).
+"At risk"groups included children with respiratory, cardiac and neurological conditions.
 Randomisation was stratified by region and used a non-deterministic minimisation algorithm to balance age and current seasonal influenza vaccination status.
-Our target sample size was 650 children, which would have allowed us to detect a reduction in the proportion of children re-consulting due to clinical deterioration from 40% to 26% with 90% power and 5% two-tailed alpha error, including allowance for 25% loss to follow-up and an inflation factor of 1.041.
+Our target sample size was 650 children which would have allowed us to detect a reduction in the proportion of children reconsulting due to clinical deterioration from 40% to 26%, with 90% power and 5% two-tailed alpha error (including allowance for 25% loss to follow-up and an inflation factor of 1.041).
 Participants, caregivers and investigators were blinded to treatment allocation.
-Intention-to-treat analysis included all randomised participants with primary outcome data on re-consultation due to clinical deterioration within 28 days.
+Intention-to-treat analysis included all randomised participants with primary outcome data on reconsultation due to clinical deterioration within 28 days.
 Safety analysis included all randomised participants.
 Trial registration: ISRCTN 70714783.
-EudraCT 2013-002822-21. <br> <strong>Results</strong> We recruited 271 children between 11 February 2015 and 20 April 2018.
+EudraCT 2013-002822-21.
+Results We recruited 271 children between February 11, 2015 and April 20, 2018.
 Primary outcome data were available for 265 children.
-Only 61/265 children (23.0%) re-consulted due to clinical deterioration.
-No evidence of a treatment effect was observed for reconsultation due to clinical deterioration (co-amoxiclav 33/133 (24.8%), placebo 28/132 (21.2%), adjusted risk ratio [RR] 1.16, 95% confidence interval [CI] 0.75 to 1.80).
-There was also no evidence of a difference between groups in the proportion of children for whom one or more adverse events were reported (co-amoxiclav 32/136 (23.5%), placebo 22/135 (16.3%), adjusted RR 1.45, 95% CI 0.90 to 2.34).
-Sixty-six adverse events were reported in total (co-amoxiclav n=37, placebo n=29).
-Nine serious adverse events were reported per group; none were considered related to study medication. <br> <strong>Conclusion</strong> Our trial did not find evidence that treatment with co-amoxiclav reduces risk of re-consultation due to clinical deterioration in ‘at risk’ children who present early with ILI during influenza season.
+Only 61 out of 265 children (23.0%) reconsulted due to clinical deterioration.
+No evidence of a treatment effect was observed for reconsultation due to clinical deterioration (33 out of 133 for co-amoxiclav (24.8%) and 28 out of 132 (21.2%) for placebo; adjusted risk ratio (RR) 1.16, 95% confidence interval (CI) 0.75-1.80).
+There was also no evidence of a difference between groups in the proportion of children for whom one or more adverse events (AEs) were reported (32 out of 136 (23.5%) for co-amoxiclav and 22 out of 135 (16.3%) for placebo; adjusted RR 1.45, 95% CI 0.90-2.34).
+In total, 66 AEs were reported (co-amoxiclav, n=37; placebo, n=29).
+Nine serious AEs were reported per group, although none were considered related to study medication.
+Conclusion Our trial did not find evidence that treatment with co-amoxiclav reduces risk of reconsultation due to clinical deterioration in "at risk"children who present early with ILI during influenza season.
 Our findings therefore do not support early co-amoxiclav use in children with seasonal ILI.